teresabowe/fish-shuffle-game/README.md

 | Firefox Version 101.0.1               |     Yes             |     Yes                 | Virtual device |

 ### Bugs
-During developenent and testing, it became aparrent that the toggleImage function was not performaing as it should.
+During developenent and testing, it became aparrent that the toggleImage function was not performing as it should.
 The problem arose when the counter number was equal to the counter number on the if/if else statement while at the same time the image previously selected was the same as that shown on the if/if else statement.
 The inpact for the user was that they would need to click twice to move the image along.
 While it would be intuitive for the user to click twice if the image did not change, it was decided to attempt to fix this issue.
 The best solution was to replace the counter and the if statement section of the toggleImage function with a simpler method of changing the image.
 The changes are shown below.

 Before code.
 After code.